parrt/cs601/lectures/git-basics.md

 $ git commit -a -m 'initial add'
 ```

-Then you can make changes and do another commit.
+**Make changes.** Then you can make changes and do another commit.
 Make sure use the ``-a`` command.
 By the way, deleting a file is also considered a change but you can also use ``git rm file.c``.

-If you make a change and want to know how it's different from the current repository version, just use diff:
+**Checking differences with repo.** If you make a change and want to know how it's different from the current repository version, just use diff:

 ```
 $ ... tweak t.c ...